myrthereuver/ExpertInteractionsZeroShotSexism/README.md

 Postprocessing of results + evaluation:

 **Results:**
-A dictionary of mo
+A dictionary of predictions: xxx.pkl
-We provide a dictionary of the metrics of the classification results.
-We also present a notebook presenting in its output the modelling results over each dataset, by each expert.
+A dictionary of the metrics of the classification results: xxxx.pkl A notebook presenting in its output the modelling results over each dataset, by each expert: xxxx.ipynb